GNS-Science/toshi-hazard-store/demo/demo_info.md

  - `demo_mmap.py` splits  source data
  - `demo_mmap_reader.py` reads from the mmap file.

-This offers little benfit in our situation as our table sise are small (ie the fit in memory) testing showed this to be slightly sloweer than regular files with our small tables.
+This offers little benefit in our situation as our table sizes are small (ie they fit in memory).
+Testing showed this to be slightly slower than regular files with our small tables.

 ## Other table formats, optimisations.